PFLlib: A Beginner-Friendly and Comprehensive Personalized Federated Learning Library and Benchmark: Conclusion

 \section{Conclusion}

-To bolster the rapidly evolving pFL research community, we have developed \pfllib, a beginner-friendly library encompassing 34 cutting-edge tFL/pFL algorithms.
-We also built an evaluation platform in \pfllib with privacy features and extensive scenarios.
+To support the rapidly evolving pFL research community, we built \pfllib, a beginner-friendly library that includes 37 cutting-edge tFL / pFL algorithms.
+Besides, we also built a benchmark platform in \pfllib with comprehensive features, datasets, and scenarios.

+\acks{This work was supported by the National Key R\&D Program of China under Grant No.2022ZD0160504, the Program of Technology Innovation of the Science and Technology Commission of Shanghai Municipality (Granted No. 21511104700), the Interdisciplinary Program of Shanghai Jiao Tong University (project number YG2024QNB05), Tsinghua University(AIR)-Asiainfo Technologies (China) Inc. Joint Research Center, and the National Natural Science Foundation of China (62472284).}

 0.2in